6-Month vs. Annual Car Insurance: Which is Better?

 - Telematics period ends and new behavior-based rates begin

-Although you are not locked into your car insurance policy, a shorter policy period provides more flexibility than does an annual policy.
-If you’re unhappy with your current insurance provider but want to avoid cancellation fees or a lapse in coverage, you can simply non-renew at the end of your six-month term.
+If you’re unhappy with your current insurer but want to avoid cancellation fees or a lapse in coverage, you can simply non-renew at the end of your six-month term.

 Benefits of an annual (12-month) auto insurance policy